reverentgeek/okta.github.io/_source/_posts/2019-05-30-vue-pwa-typescript.md

 * `<template>` - contains the HTML template that is used to render the component
 * `<style>` - contains any CSS that will be applied specifically to that component
-* `<script>` - contains the component's logic implemented in JavaScript code
+* `<script lang="ts">` - contains the component's logic implemented in TypeScript code

 Before you start, implementing the components for the Book application, you will need to install some additional libraries that will be using throughout this tutorial.
-Navigate into the newly created `VueBooksPWA` directory and issue the following command.
+Navigate into the newly created `vuew-books-pwa` directory and run the following command.

 ```bash
 cd vue-books-pwa